What Criminal Charges Should Disqualify a Job Candidate? Seeking Fair Hiring Practices

 numerouno

-A lot depends on the kind of company employing, and the nature of the job.
+A lot depends on the kind of company employing and the nature of the job.

-- recency of the offence
+- recency of the offense

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute